nick123455/calculator/README.md

 # calculator
 Please send me your appearance suggestions.
-How to make .exe with .java?
+How to make .exe with .jar?